Robots to the rescue: drones can help tackle TB, says health charity

 MSF were looking for a simple, safe and all-weather way of moving samples around Papua New Guinea's Gulf region - a place Pujo called the "biggest swamp in the world".

-Most outlying health centers in Papua New Guinea lack road access, so travel is typically by boat or on foot.
-Samples must get to a testing center within hours.
+Most outlying health centres in Papua New Guinea lack road access, so travel is typically by boat or on foot.
+Samples must get to a testing centre within hours.
 MSF joined with Matternet, a U.S. technology company, to develop the devices.

 The drones are operated by smartphones, with the operator plugging in the coordinates of the destination, and the drone then flying itself.
 Phone signal in the region is "almost everywhere, but roads aren't," Chikwanha said at conference on technology and medicine in London on Thursday.